kneisdaniel/pbl-blog/_posts/2023-12-06-My-Project.markdown

 ## Requiermants

-For my project i neededdifferent parts:
+For my project i needed different parts:

 * a Database to save informations
 * JSON to give the database information
-* Postman to test get requests
+* Postman to test GET requests
 * different filter methodes to find easy the searched anime

 To save progress and have a chance to stap back to an old state of my project i used GitHub.